Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Input Convex Neural Network for DOE Optimization Problem

 \subsubsection{Exact Inference of ICNN}

 Inference is the process of obtaining the output of the trained neural network by feeding a new input.
 Conventionally, neural network inference is completed through algebraic operations.
-For ICNN, its exact inference can be written as a convex optimization problem.
-However, a hierarchical combination of convex functions could be very complex.
-Thus, the optimization-based inference of ICNN is rarely used in practice.
-One exception is the rectified linear unit (ReLU), which is a piecewise linear activation function:
+For ICNN, when using the rectified linear unit (ReLU) as the activation function, its exact inference can be equivalently written as a linear programming (LP) problem.
+Since solving optimization problems is typically more time-consuming than algebraic operations, the optimization-based inference of ICNN is rarely used to obtain outputs.
+However, this feature is appealing when ICNNs are integrated into optimization problems.
+To exploit the convexity and linearity of ICNN, we adopt ReLU as the activation function throughout the remainder of this paper.
+The ReLU activation function is defined as:

-Using ReLU as activation functions, the exact inference of ICNN can be written as a linear programming (LP) problem:
+An ICNN with $K$ hidden layers and ReLU activation functions can be written as: